TeamGamey/HuntersAndZombiesDemo/README.md

-HuntersAndZombiesDemo
+Hunters And Zombies
 =====================

-The Demo of Hunters and Zombies game
+Hunters and Zombies is a geo-location game for Android phones that was made for MIT's Communicating with Mobile Technology class.

+## Authors

+* Anton Anastasov
+* Leigh Christie
+* Tami Forrester
+* Kevin Peng